‘Not worth my life’: Ugandans vote in tense election

 At least 54 people were killed in Uganda in November as security forces put down riots provoked by the arrest of Wine for allegedly violating campaign regulations aimed at preventing the spread of the coronavirus.

-Wine, who won a seat in the national assembly in 2017, has captured the imagination of many in Uganda, and elsewhere in Africa, with his bold calls for the retirement of Museveni, whom he sees as a part of a corrupt old guard.
+Wine has captured the imagination of many in Uganda, and elsewhere in Africa, with his bold calls for the retirement of Museveni, whom he sees as a part of a corrupt old guard.

 Museveni has dismissed the 38-year-old Wine as “an agent of foreign interests” who cannot be trusted with power.
-Wine has been arrested many times, often for allegedly disobeying lawful orders, but has never been convicted.
+Wine has been arrested many times on various charges but has never been convicted.

 Museveni, who decades ago criticized African leaders over not leaving power, now seeks more time in office after lawmakers jettisoned the last constitutional obstacle — age limits — on a possible life presidency.